grzchr15/video-embed-thumbnail-generator/readme.txt

 = These options will only affect Video.js playback =

-* `skin="example-css-class"` Completely change the look of the video player. <a href="https://github.com/zencoder/video-js/blob/master/docs/skins.md">Instructions here.</a>
+* `skin="example-css-class"` Completely change the look of the video player.
+[Instructions here](http://daringfireball.net/projects/markdown/syntax#link).

 = These options will only affect Flash playback in Strobe Media Playback video elements.
 They will have no effect on other players. =